(she/her)

 Cognitive Behavioral (CBT)

-CBT helps one develop change by observing and reframing negative thoughts that could be impacting one's mood and behaviors.
-This approach also encourages one to engage in activities that would boost mood and in turn influence thoughts positively.
-Lastly, this approach instills that idea of building tolerance towards uncomfortable thoughts or emotions by sitting in, monitoring the intensity, and recognizing one's resilience.
+CBT helps to develop change by observing and reframing negative thoughts that could be impacting mood and behaviors.
+This approach also encourages engagement in activities to improve mood and influence thoughts positively.
+Core beliefs are also challenged, and new beliefs will be installed.
+Lastly, this approach instills that idea of building tolerance towards uncomfortable thoughts or emotions by sitting in it, monitoring the intensity, and recognizing resilience.

 Cognitive Processing (CPT)

-CPT is a manualized treatment for PTSD and trauma-related concerns, which helps one develop healthy thinking patterns about the effects of their trauma(s) without requiring a detailed trauma account.
+CPT is a manualized treatment for PTSD and trauma-related concerns, which helps to develop healthy thinking patterns about the effects of trauma(s) without requiring a detailed trauma account.
 It is another form of CBT with a specific focus on trauma.

 Dialectical Behavior (DBT)

-DBT consists of skills including mindfulness, emotion regulation, distress tolerance and interpersonal effectiveness.
-This approach can help one manage their big feelings, reduce self-harming behaviors and suicidal ideation, and have improved relationships.
-Originally created for people with borderline personality disorder but is now highly effective for various types of diagnoses.
+DBT consists of skills from 4 pillars: mindfulness, emotion regulation, distress tolerance and interpersonal effectiveness.
+This approach can help to manage big feelings, reduce self-harming behaviors and suicidal ideation, and have improved relationships.
+Originally created for people with borderline personality disorder but is now highly effective for various types of concerns.

 EMDR